 Mobile Ordering at Walt Disney World

 Ahhhh mobile ordering!
-Where have you been all of our Disney loving lives?!
-While there are still kinks being worked out with the mobile order system, most of the time we have noticed that the errors occurring are actually more user error than anything else.
-Not all quick service restaurants have this feature available, however if you open up your My Disney Experience app and click on the restaurant, it will show you whether or not you can utilize this feature.
-Its super helpful and takes away those long wait times for busy meal periods.
+Where have you been all of our Disney-loving lives?!
+Not all Disney quick-service restaurants have this feature available, however, if you open up your My Disney Experience app and click on the restaurant, it will show you if Mobile Order is available.
+It’s super helpful and takes away those long wait times for busy meal periods.
 Order while you’re in line for a ride, pick up your food when you’re done!
 Here’s our quick guide to Mobile Ordering and what restaurants are included!

 Do I need a Park Ticket to Dine at Restaurants in Disney?

-You will need a park ticket if the restaurant is located in a one of the parks.
+You will need a Disney Park ticket if the restaurant is located in one of the Disney parks.
 You can however dine at any Disney Resort Restaurant without park tickets.

-What if the number of people in our party changes?
+What if the number of people in our travel party changes?